2phi/weac/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

-WEAC implements closed-form analytical models for the [mechanical analysis of dry-snow slabs on compliant weak layers](https://doi.org/10.5194/tc-14-115-2020), the [prediction of anticrack onset](https://doi.org/10.5194/tc-14-131-2020), and, in particular, allwos for stratified snow covers.
+WEAC implements closed-form analytical models for the [mechanical analysis of dry-snow slabs on compliant weak layers](https://doi.org/10.5194/tc-14-115-2020), the [prediction of anticrack onset](https://doi.org/10.5194/tc-14-131-2020), and, in particular, allows for the analysis of stratified snow covers.
 The model covers propagation saw tests (a), and uncracked (b) or cracked (c) skier-loaded buried weak layers.

 <img src="img/bc.png" alt="Boundary conditions" width="500"/>